Skip to main navigation Skip to main content

 In 2016, she co-edited her first book, Gender Considerations in Online Consumption and Internet Use.
 She continues to publish widely in academic and popular press.
 She has been interviewed for television programs such as The Project, ABC Mornings and SBS/Vice's short productions as well as dailies including the Sydney Morning Herald, Courier Mail and various other publications.

-Questions answered by Rebecca
+Questions answered by Dr Rebecca English

 Raising an 'alpha' child